nih-fmrif/HCP_CCA_Analysis-1/README.md

 ## Analysis 2 -  Attempt to replicate Smith et al. _exactly_ with 461 subjects
+_All scripts for this analysis are located in analysis2/scripts_

 **TO REPLICATE THIS ANALYSIS: you must use the _hcp_cca_analysis2.m_ script along with the _hcp_cca_analysis2.mat_ file.**